Runcorn: Industrialisation

 Runcorn was becoming an industrialised and highly polluted town.
 During the later 19th century the town became increasingly dominated by the chemical and tanning industries.
 In the 1880s a pipeline was opened between Northwich and Weston Point, supplying brine to the salt works and in 1896 the Castner Kellner chemical works was established.

 In 1894 the Manchester Ship Canal was opened throughout its length.
 This allowed ocean-going ships to travel inland as far as Salford, some of them calling at the port of Runcorn.
 The rise in population between 1881 and 1891 and the drop by 1901 is explained by the number of people involved in constructing the ship canal.

-In 1905, the Widnes-Runcorn Transporter Bridge opened, giving a direct link for vehicular traffic for the first time between the two towns.
+In 1905, the Widnes–Runcorn Transporter Bridge opened, giving a direct link for vehicular traffic for the first time between the two towns.
 This would not be replaced until 1961 with the construction of Runcorn Road Bridge (since renamed the Silver Jubilee Bridge) which allowed a more efficient means of road traffic across Runcorn Gap.

-During the first half of the 20th century, the industry of the town continued to be dominated by chemicals and tanning.
+During the first half of the 20th century, the town's industry continued to be dominated by chemicals and tanning.
 This growth was largely due to government fixed-priced cost contracts for tanned hides.
 In 1926, four chemical companies merged to form Imperial Chemical Industries (ICI).

 During the second half of the 20th century, the tanneries closed (the last to close was the Highfield Tannery in the late 1960s) and the chemical industry declined.
 At the same time, light industry developed together with warehouses and distribution centres.

 Second World War

 In 1937, ICI began to build a new factory for mustard gas production at their Randle plant on Wigg Island.
-The ICI chemical plants at Runcorn featured in the Gestapo Black Book as a company of special interest.
-But although the works at Weston Point were discussed at Luftwaffe briefings in 1940, the town was never deliberately targeted and was subject only to very limited bombing.
+The ICI chemical plants at Runcorn featured in the Gestapo Black Book as a company of special interest but although the works at Weston Point were discussed at Luftwaffe briefings in 1940, the town was never deliberately targeted and was subject only to very limited bombing.